madsaintis/dsa/README.md

 # LeetCode Solutions

 Welcome to my repository of LeetCode solutions!
-This repository contains my personal solutions to some of LeetCode problems as my preparations for technical interviews.
+This repository contains my personal and some others people's solutions to LeetCode problems as my preparations for technical interviews.

 ## Languages Used